-OVERVIEW: Batory Foods founder Abel Friedman and his wife Judy move their philanthropy through the Abel and Judy Friedman Charitable Foundation.
+OVERVIEW: Batory Foods founder Abel Friedman and his wife, Judy, move their philanthropy through the Abel and Judy Friedman Charitable Foundation.
 The foundation's Chicago grantmaking includes support of community organizations, education, health, and human services.

 The Friedmans are strongly involved with the Moishe House Chicago, which " builds a diverse, progressive, and inclusive community in an egalitarian Jewish context that is committed to working towards a more just society."
 Other community organizations that the couple has supported include The Jewish Women's Foundation of Metropolitan Chicago, Illinois Holocaust Museum, and Jewish United Fund of Metropolitan Chicago.

 The couple also supports education in Chicagoland.
 Grantees have included Louis and Saerree Fiedler Hillel at Northwestern University, and Chicagoland Jewish High School.
-The foundation's grantmaking also involves low-level support of miscellaneous charities that are undisclosed in recent tax records.
+The foundation's grantmaking also involves support of miscellaneous charities that are undisclosed in recent tax records.
 The family's support of health and human services in Chicago, meanwhile, includes earmarking funds for outfits like Children's Hospital of Chicago, Children's Oncology Services, and American Heart Services.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)